-Currently, regulations are consistent for hogfish throughout the Gulf Council's management jurisdiction.
+Currently, regulations are consistent for hogfish throughout the Gulf Council's management jurisdiction, as well as the Florida Keys and the east coast of Florida.
 No negative effects would be expected from Alternative 1, as management would remain consistent for the harvest of hogfish throughout the Gulf Council's management jurisdiction for reef fish species.
-Under Alternatives 2 - 4, a region within the Gulf Council's management jurisdiction would be created for which the harvest of hogfish would likely be subject to more restrictive regulations while undergoing a rebuilding plan to be developed by the South Atlantic Council.
+Under Alternatives 2 - 4, a region within the Gulf Council's management jurisdiction would be created for which the harvest of hogfish would likely be subject to more restrictive regulations while undergoing the rebuilding plan under development by SAFMC.
 This region would be largest under Alternative 4, and progressively smaller under Alternative 3 and Preferred Alternative 2.
 Having different regulations for a single species within an area of Gulf management jurisdiction while regulations for other reef fish species remain consistent can be confusing for fishermen and make compliance and enforcement more complicated.

-In addition to effects arising from the size of the area that would be put under South Atlantic management jurisdiction, the proposed demarcation lines may be compared based on likelihood of fishing activity occurring on both sides of the new management boundary.
+In addition to effects arising from the size of the area that would be put under SAFMC management jurisdiction, the proposed demarcation lines may be compared based on the likelihood of fishing activity occurring on both sides of the new management boundary.
 Fishermen are known to travel north and south of the demarcation line under Alternative 4 to fish, which means fishermen would need to be mindful of potentially different regulations on either side of the demarcation line.
 On the other hand, fishing trips originating either north or south of the demarcation line under Alternative 3 are most likely to fish only on the side of the demarcation line from which the trip departed, making compliance and enforcement less complicated than under Alternative 4.
 Under Preferred Alternative 2, the demarcation line is 13 nm further south than the line proposed under Alternative 3, and is also used by the Florida Fish and Wildlife Commission as a regulatory boundary for state managed species such as permit.
 Because local fishermen are likely to be familiar with the demarcation line under Preferred Alternative 2, fewer negative effects on compliance and enforcement would be expected compared to Alternatives 3 and 4.

 The setting of a geographic boundary separate from the South Atlantic Council/Gulf Council jurisdictional boundary to define the hogfish management unit in the Reef Fish FMP is an administrative action and will have direct and indirect effects on the administrative environment through additional rulemaking to establish the boundary and designation of the South Atlantic Council as the responsible Council for hogfish south of the boundary.
 Alternative 1 would retain the South Atlantic Council/Gulf Council jurisdictional boundary for hogfish management and would result in no direct change to the administrative environment.
 However, it would leave a portion of the overfished east Florida/Florida Keys hogfish stock, as defined in the SEDAR 37 assessment, subject to Gulf Council management which may indirectly affect the administrative environment by hindering attempts by the South Atlantic Council to effectively implement a rebuilding plan for the overfished stock.
 The remaining alternatives place more of the east Florida/Florida Keys stock under South Atlantic jurisdiction.
-Therefore, the indirect impacts on the rebuilding plan would be less for Preferred Alternative 4 uses the same boundary line as the SEDAR 37 assessment.
+Therefore, the indirect impacts on the rebuilding plan would be less for Preferred Alternative 2, even less for Alternative 3, and would be eliminated for Alternative 4 since Alternative 4 uses the same boundary line as the SEDAR 37 assessment.